UNINETTSigma2/documentation/files_storage/clusters.md

 ## Job scratch area

-Each job gets an area `/cluster/work/jobs/$SLURM_JOB_ID` that is automatically created for the job, and automatically deleted when the job finishes.
+Each job gets a scratch area that is automatically created for the job, and automatically deleted when the job finishes.
 The location is stored in the environment variable `$SCRATCH` available in the job.  `$SCRATCH` is only accessible by the user running the job.

+On Fram, Saga and Betzy, the scratch area is on the parallell cluster file system, in `/cluster/work/jobs/$SLURM_JOB_ID`.
+On Olivia, it is on local disk on cpu nodes (in `/localscratch/$SLURM_JOB_ID`) and on a shared, fast file system on the GPU nodes (currently in `/cluster/software/gpujobscratch/jobs/$SLURM_JOB_ID`, but this will be changed).

-On Fram and Saga there are two scratch areas (see also below).
+Fram and Saga also has the option to get a scratch area on local disk (see below).

 The area is meant as a temporary scratch area during job execution.